 Minimizes Pressure Ulcers

-This metric tells you the percentage of long-term stay residents who have new or worsened pressure ulcers.
-We find that pressure ulcers are an barometer of nursing care quality.
+This datapoint tells you the percent of long-term care patients which developed new or worsened pressure ulcers.
+Many experts believe that pressure ulcers are a solid measure of a facility's nursing care quality.

 Minimizes Serious Falls